Faith

 Pacification

-Was watching a video CD this afternoon.
+I was watching a video CD “Samsara” this afternoon.
 The story (about a Tibetan monk) and setting brought back some thoughts I had during my Tibet trip about 5 years ago.

-While I was there, travelling along the seemingly endless road from Nepal to Lahsa (and all the way to Shanghai, apparently), it seemed that God gave the Tibetans nothing but sun, sand and rocks.
+During the trip, travelling along the seemingly endless road from Nepal to Lahsa (which would have gone all the way to Shanghai, apparently), it seemed that God gave the Tibetans nothing but sun, sand and rocks.
 It really made me wonder how the Tibetans, as a people, managed to survive for all these years?
 To be able to face the hardships of their habitat, and yet remain so devout and, in many ways, docile?

 Common sense